horselord-joe-8053/ultra-plus-text2pandaQuery/README.md

 # Ultra Plus Text2Query - Profile-Agnostic Query Synthesis System

-A sophisticated, profile-agnostic query synthesis system that converts natural language questions into structured data queries using multiple synthesis methods including traditional JSON-based synthesis and LangChain-powered approaches.
+A profile-agnostic query synthesis system that **converts natural language questions into structured data queries for Panda Dataframes** using multiple synthesis methods including traditional JSON-based synthesis and LangChain-powered approaches.

 ## 🧠 Core Engine Logic - The Brain of the System